• Skip to primary navigation

 Can I make these paleo chocolate cupcakes into a cake?

 Yes!
 To make these cupcakes into a cake, double the recipe.
-Place the batter into two 9" round cake pans (line with parchment paper on the bottom), and bake at 350 degrees for 20-25 minutes.
+Place the batter into two 9-inch round cake pans (line with parchment paper on the bottom), and bake at 350 degrees for 20-25 minutes.

 Can you make these cupcakes ahead of time?